Skip to main content

 Intermediate

 As we move beyond the foundational understanding of testosterone and its basic biomarkers, we can begin to explore the intricate regulatory systems that govern its production and action in the female body.
-The experience of is not a simple matter of a single hormone being too high or too low.
+The experience of cognitive decline is not a simple matter of a single hormone being too high or too low.

 It is a reflection of a complex interplay of signals within the endocrine system and the brain.
 To truly understand how to optimize testosterone for cognitive health, we must examine the entire system in which it operates.